 ‘Are you a…?’

 The ‘Are you a …?’ version gives you a range of three or four main result types along the lines of ‘Definitely, slightly, not really, definitely not!’
 You then create compelling titles for each these results based on your topic.
 These are a bit easier to create – but are also a little less precise; each of these 3-4 results will end up applying to a larger ‘bucket’ of quiz takers.

 The ‘What type of…?’ gives more specific result titles, such as our “You’re a Golden Retriever!” example we’ve been talking about.
 This advantage of this approach is the wider variety of more precise results, so your audience might feel a greater affinity towards their findings.

 The downside?
 They take a bit more effort by the quiz creator – to think up and write questions and results that identify the core values for these types.

 Don’t be too specific in result types

-This is a common mistake.
-Remember – each result needs to apply to a wide range of users.
+Remember – you won’t know who your quiz takers will be, so each result needs to be accurate, while appplying to a wide range of users.